abhisingh192/react-loan-calculator/README.md

 - The values indicate the amount of years rather than months
 - Increases or decreases by a number value of 0.5 years at a time ('step' prop), to represent changes of 6 months at a time

-### Display component

-- Must have two props: 'years' and 'amount', both values are numbers.

-### DisplayChild component

-- Must have two props: 'func' and 'text'.
-'Func' takes in a function as its value and 'text' a string.